Alfresco/alfresco-ng2-components/docs/viewer.component.md

 ### Custom "Open With" menu

-You can enable custom "Open With" menu by providing at least one action inside the "adf-viewer-open-with" tag:
+You can enable a custom "Open With" menu by providing at least one action inside the `adf-viewer-open-with` tag:

 ```html
 <adf-viewer [fileNodeId]="nodeId">